-Strategic Planning is a vital component of organisational life.
-Done well, is helps pool the wisdom and aspirations within your workplace, and charts a robust ways forward.
-It can be used by work teams, departments and the whole organisation.
+Strategic planning is a vital component of successful performance.
+Done well, it helps pool the wisdom and aspirations within your workplace, and charts a robust way forward.
+It’s a process that can be used by work teams, departments and the whole organisation.

 At the Groupwork Institute, we have a passion for clear and simple strategic planning processes that actually involve the people who are going to implement them.
 We first developed our Strategic Planning Model in the mid-80s while in the early days of our independent facilitation work.

 There are many ways to approach Strategic Planning.
 However, the process needs to be simple, clear and owned by the people undertaking the strategic planning.

 All too often strategic plans are too complicated and seen as fairly useless by the people who are meant to be implementing them.
 They may use complex and hard to understand formats for example.
 Often the people who have to implement the plan, are in fact not part of developing it.
 Such plans can be undertaken in a tokenistic manner, not owned, and relegated to ‘the bottom draw’.

 Therefore it is essential they are developed in a collaborative manner, where people are ‘in on the ground floor’.
 This approach, combined with a simple clear process is what genuinely builds ownership.